-Oregon has released preliminary data for 2018, but the final report has not yet been published
+Oregon has released data for 2018 and 2019, but the full report is not yet available

 Oregon’s abortion statistics for 2017 were published in September 2018 on the website of the Oregon Health Authority.
 During 2017, reported abortions in the state declined after increases in 2015 and 2016.